-There are electric ranges and gas ranges, and then there are dual-fuel ranges.
-Like the name suggests, these ranges use two different fuel sources.
-The most common style is a gas cooktop and electric oven.
-These ranges offer flexibility and optimization for specific cooking styles.
+A dual-fuel range, like the name suggests, uses two different fuel sources: gas and electric.
+The most common style is a gas cooktop and an electric oven.
+Dual fuel ranges offer flexibility and optimization for specific cooking styles.

 With that in mind, let's start by taking a look at the most important factors to consider when you're choosing a range of any type—especially a dual fuel range.